isomerpages/sportsg-searado/_resources/the-code-and-code-compliance.md

 permalink: /resources/code-compliance/
 ---
 #### **What is World Anti-Doping Code**
 The [World Anti-Doping Code (Code)](/files/information-for-stakeholders/2021-Code.pdf) aims to harmonise anti-doping policies, rules and regulations within sports organisations and public organisations.
-The Code works in conjunction with [six International Standards](https://www.wada-ama.org/en/what-we-do/international-standards).
+The Code works in conjunction with [eight International Standards](https://www.wada-ama.org/en/what-we-do/international-standards).
 WADA oversees the acceptance, implementation and compliance of the Code.

 ##### ADO Guide to the Code
-[The ADO Reference Guide to the Code](https://www.wada-ama.org/sites/default/files/resources/files/wada_ado_reference_guide_to_code_final_en_revsept2015.pdf) outlines the changes in the 2015 Code and highlights what Anti-Doping Organisations (ADOs) should focus on going forward from a practical standpoint.
+[Athlete Support Personnel Guide](https://drive.google.com/file/d/1zYAPlZ0XXm41kM0BwqMuWhvBNNB7KNi-/view?usp=sharing) outlines the changes in the 2021 Code and highlights what Anti-Doping Organisations (ADOs) should focus on going forward from a practical standpoint.
 It should be noted that the Guide is neither a substitute for the language of the Code, nor for the anti-doping rules of an ADO.
 The language of the Code is always the primary source.

 #### **What is 'Code Compliance'**
 Code Signatories – National Anti-Doping Organisations (NADO), International Federations (IF) and Major Events Organisations (MEO) – are responsible for the implementation of the Code through policies, statues, rules, regulations and programmes according to their authority and jurisdiction.